 - Repeat above steps with right cabin filter container and air inlet.
 Note the hood electrical connector will need to be removed from the right cabin filter container.

-- Start the coil pack and spark plug replacement at cylinder one (see cylinder chart above).
-In order to remove the coil pack from cylinder 1, you will need to loosen the power steering fluid reservoir.
-Use a 10mm wrench to remove the two nuts securing the reservoir to the engine compartment, and slide out of the way of the number one coil pack.
+- Start the ignition coil and spark plug replacement at cylinder one (see cylinder chart above).
+In order to remove the ignition coil from cylinder 1, you will need to loosen the power steering fluid reservoir.
+Use a 10mm wrench to remove the two nuts securing the reservoir to the engine compartment, and slide it out of the way of the number one ignition coil.

-- Unsnap the coil pack plug hold down and remove the coil plug.
+- Unsnap the ignition coil’s plastic locking mechanism and remove the coil plug.
 Use a ratchet extension to help pull the coil loose of the spark plug.
-Remove the coil pack from the engine.
+Remove the ignition coil from the engine.

-- Using a 5/8″ spark plug socket and a 6″ ratchet extension, remove the spark plug from the spark plug tube.
+- Using a 16mm magnetic spark plug socket, remove the spark plug from cylinder 1.